Vic Basile: Bending Toward Justice

 Basile has mused about writing a book for years.
 He started writing Bending Toward Justice during the COVID-19 pandemic, motivated by the desire to tell the story of Steve Endean's founding of the HRC.
 Also, given the recent resurgence of bigotry and discrimination, Basile wanted get the message out there, particularly to young people and the rising generation, that the LGBTQ+ movement has overcome difficult times before and is resilient.

 The following excerpt from the book sets the scene: "While the band was playing on and protestors were mounting revolutions in churches and at government headquarters, one small group of political activists was quietly playing an inside game - walking the marble halls of Congress, crafting compromises with legislators who openly loathed them, and harnessing an improbable silver lining in the horror of AIDS as they slowly, surely, and strategically guided an evolutionary transformation from abhorrence to acknowledgement, acceptance, and respect."

 About the book, former congressman Barney Frank said, "Drawing on his experience as the first executive director of the Human Rights Campaign Fund, Vic Basile has written a valuable addition to the story of one of the most consequential movements in post-World War II America...".

 Past

-Basile has been, at least in the past, a supporter of outing gay politicians who work against LGBT rights.
+Basile has been, at least in the past, a supporter of outing gay politicians who work against LGBTQ rights.
 In 1989, the Washington Post quoted him as saying "Those who participate in the (gay) community and then vote against it are guilty of hypocrisy-hypocrisy that causes harm to a whole class of people.
 Their duplicitous, devious, harmful behavior ought to be exposed."

 Basile remained on the board of HRC and has been involved in recruiting efforts for later heads of the HRC, such as the efforts which selected Joe Solmonese and Cheryl Jacques.

 Basile was an executive producer of the 1989 documentary After Stonewall.

 Basile was later executive director of the Baltimore-area charity, Movable Feast, which delivers meals to HIV and AIDS patients who can't leave their homes.